NovelCraft/Documentation/tutorials/export_a_level_from_minecraft.md

 ```

 The NovelCraft level will be generated in the BDS folder.
 For example, `D:\BDS\mylevel.dat`.
 Note that this is just the level data file rather than a complete level.
 To make it a complete level, you should pack it into a zip file and then rename the zip file with extension name .nclevel.

+## Load the level in NovelCraft

+Put the level file in the `worlds` folder under the NovelCraft folder.
+For example, `D:\NovelCraft\worlds\mylevel.nclevel`.
+Make sure that there is no folder with the same name as the level file name.
+For example, `D:\NovelCraft\worlds\mylevel`.
+If so, delete it, rename it or rename the .nclevel file.

+Start NovelCraft and load the level.